softica-dk/kubernetes-catas/exercises/01 - pod/01 - namespace.md

 ## cleanup
-Lets cleanup, and remove the pod we created.
+Lets cleanup, and remove the namespace and pod we created.
 ```
-kubectl delete pod nginx
+kubectl delete namespace test2
 ```
 Check that the pod is removed
 ```
-kubectl get pods
+kubectl get pods -A
 ```

-> Question: Why did the pod not get rescheduled ?